Study at the Faculty of Agricultural and Food Sciences

 (third-year students of the Bachelor's degree programme in Viticulture and Enology)

-Suspension period for exam sessions and interim assessments: 9-13 November 2020 (except third-year students of the Bachelor's degree programme in Viticulture and Enology).
+Suspension period for exam sessions and interim assessments: 15-19 November 2021 (except third-year teaching activities of the Bachelor's degree programme in Development and Protection of Mountain Environment and of the Bachelor's degree programme in Viticulture and Enology)

 Exam sessions are held at the end of the classes scheduled for each semester.